dgerosa/filltex/README.md

 ### TexShop

-I use the TexShop editor, so I wrote an implementation of `filltex` for it.
-If you copied the `filltex.engine` file as specified above, just open your paper with TexShop and select ***filltex*** from the drop menu on the left.
-Now automagically compile your paper with `Typeset` or cmd-T. The TexShop engin will work only if the path is updated in your `.bashrc`, see above.
+I use the [TexShop](http://pages.uoregon.edu/koch/texshop) editor, so I wrote an implementation of `filltex` for it.
+If you copied the `filltex.engine` file as specified above, just open your paper with [TexShop](http://pages.uoregon.edu/koch/texshop) and select ***filltex*** from the drop menu on the left.
+Now automagically compile your paper with `Typeset` or cmd-T. The [TexShop](http://pages.uoregon.edu/koch/texshop) engine will work only if the path is updated in your `.bashrc`, see above.

 ### Test